 Snagov Monastery, Tirgoviste Citadel, Peles Palace, Bran Castle, Horror Castle in Bran, Dracula’s Castle in Borgo Pass, Salt Mines in Turda, Poienari Citadel, Corvinestilor Castle in Hunedoara.
-Special Events The Ritual of Killing of a Living Dead in Turda, Dracula’s wedding in Brasov (not available in the July edition), Sezatoare (Evening sitting) in Turda.
+Special Events The Ritual of Killing of a Living Dead in Turda*, Dracula’s Wedding** in Brasov, Sezatoare (Evening sitting) in Turda.

 - Plane ticket

 - Accommodation in the last day of the tour

 - Other not mentioned